HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 ​

-This level of identity verification is expected to map to many existing systems’ procedures for generating a patient portal account for user access to data at a single health system.
-The absence of multiple pieces of identity evidence is mitigated by sending a notice of identity verification, including an email or telephone contact information for the Identity Provider, to the verified Address of Record, or to an email address or mobile number that had already been registered for the person in the Identity Provider’s system OR is billed to their name.
+IAL 1.6 identity verification is expected to map to many existing systems’ procedures for generating a patient portal account for user access to data at a single health system.
+The absence of multiple pieces of identity evidence is mitigated by sending a notice of identity verification, including an email or telephone contact information for the Identity Provider, to the verified Address of Record, or to an email address or mobile number that had already been registered to the person in the Identity Provider’s system OR is billed to their name.

 - **IAL1.8** requirements:

   2 Fair pieces of evidence--for example:

-  - Two of:  photo ID confirmed by comparison to individual, medical record, or insurance card
+  - Two of:  photo ID confirmed by comparison to individual; medical record; or insurance card

     ​    **OR**